 Taken together, these provisions reflect a significant - and potentially troubling - departure from the original framework approved by districts under the Joint Powers Agreement.

 Under the IPC structure, the law firm Atkinson, Andelson, Loya, Ruud & Romo (AALRR)—acting as a vendor—can amend the contract while districts remain obligated to “comply with and be bound by” the current version.
-In effect, AALRR has drafted and revised contract terms—including through the 2020 and 2023 addenda—that expand its scope of services, provide protections for itself, and dictate how public funds are spent on those services, directly benefiting the law firm.
+In effect, AALRR has participated in drafting and revising contract terms—including through the 2020 and 2023 addenda—that expand the scope of services available under the agreement, including provisions that may financially benefit the law firm.

 This raises serious concerns about authority and conflict of interest, particularly where independent governing boards did not review or approve those changes.